MannemSolutions/pghba/Design.md

 programming style which is as of writing an amalgam of procedural, functional and object oriented.

+## Architecture

+The code is split up in several parts:
+- The command line parser
+- A single file internal package for the versioning
+- The generator package creates the expansions of fields
+- The pg_hba.conf file is described and instrumented in the hba package

 ## Data structures

 The main datastructures center around the concept of a pg_hba.conf line